 Be shining like the morning dawn in loving each other.

-Be proud like the tree who stands without bending in loving each other.
+Be proud like the tree who stands without bending in loving each

 Be brilliant like the rainbow colors in loving each other.